On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase as the holonomy of parallel transport

 \subsection{Effect on the overall phase}

 Consider a quasi-1D semi-infinite waveguide $W$ whose cross sectional properties are described by a set of $n$ parameters, $\mathbf{R}(z)$ (Fig.~\ref{fig:waveguide-fiber-bundle}a).
-The parameters vary adiabatically in a cycle along the longitudinal direction.
+The parameters vary adiabatically in a cycle along the longitudinal direction ($z$ axis).
 The space of the parameter values is generally equivalent to $\dsR^n$.
 Each parameter value $\mathbf{R}$ can define a uniform waveguide and its guided modes.
-Recall from Sec.~\ref{sec:waves} that a parameter value $\mathbf{R}_0$ resulting in a waveguide with fully degenerate guided modes is said to be a full degeneracy.
+Recall from Sec.~\ref{sec:waves} that a parameter value $\mathbf{R}_0$ resulting in a waveguide with fully degenerate modes is said to be a full degeneracy.
 The parameter space generally consists of nondegenerate values; only specific parameter values $P$ are fully degenerate.
 The nondegenerate parameter values defines the base manifold $\mathcal{M}$, that is, $\mathcal{M}=\dsR^n - P$ (Figs.~\ref{fig:waveguide-fiber-bundle}b-d).
 A parameter space without full degeneracies results in a Euclidean base manifold and leads to a trivial fiber bundle (Fig.~\ref{fig:waveguide-fiber-bundle}b).
 A parameter space with full degeneracies generally leads to a nontrivial fiber bundle (Fig.~\ref{fig:waveguide-fiber-bundle}d).

 The waveguide $W$ corresponds to a closed loop $L$ on the base manifold, which is parameterized by the longitudinal coordinate $z$ (Fig.~\ref{fig:waveguide-fiber-bundle}b).
-Let the waveguide be harmonically excited with angular frequency $\w$ triggering a flexural mode whose displacement amplitude is $\mathbf{U}(x,y;\mathbf{R}(0))$ at $z=0$.
-The steady state displacement field at a location $z_0$ is determined by the WKB approximation up to the geometric phase as (Sec.~\ref{sec:waves})
+Let the waveguide be harmonically excited with angular frequency $\w$ triggering a flexural mode whose eigenfunction is $\mathbf{U}(x,y;\mathbf{R}(0))$ at $z=0$.
+The steady state displacement field at a location $z_0$ is determined up to the geometric phase as (Sec.~\ref{sec:waves})